CapitalOneCanada/capitalonecanada.github.io/_posts/2015-08-27-capital-one-analytic-garage.md

 category: blog
 ---

-As part of Capital One's Data strategy, we have embarked on an overall technology transformation to ensure our analytic leadership as we move to the world of Big Data.
-The key objectives of this strategy include:
+As part of Capital One's Data strategy, we have embarked on an overall technology transformation to ensure our analytic leadership as we move to the world of Big Data. <!--more--> The key objectives of this strategy include:

 * Build an analytics architecture centered on a Hadoop-based Enterprise Data Hub
 * Empower our associates to dream and disrupt by providing them access to state-of-the-art tools, unconstrained data and processing